nitaybz/homebridge-roomme/README.md

 3. **LIMITATION** - RoomMe knows which user is in which room and reports events on each entrance of a user to a room.
 The problem comes when you leave the house, that's where RoomMe fails to detect room exit.
 So in theory, if you leave the house, RoomMe will still consider you as present in the last room you've been in because the mobile device is not in range with the sensor to report exit.

- - **SOLUTION** - To make sure HomeKit is always in sync and your room occupancy detection is always accurate (*"turn off all sesnors for me when I leave home"*), I created the **"Left Home"** Switch.
+ - **SOLUTION** - To make sure HomeKit is always in sync and your room occupancy detection is always accurate (*"turn off all sensors for me when I leave home"*), I created the **"Left Home"** Switch.
 When enabled in the plugin settings (config), it will create a switch in HomeKit for each user.
 When turned ON, it will remove this user from the last room he has been detected in.<br>Once the switch is set up, you'll need to create an automation based on Home app geolocation (or any geolocation option you use in HomeKit) to turn ON this switch for a user when he leaves home.
  <br>example:<br>
  <img src="branding/automation.png" width="300px"><br>
  *The switch will automatically shut off after 2 seconds